odimitriou/discord-GPT/README.md

 To run this project, you need to have the following:

--Python 3.x installed on your system
+- Python 3.x installed on your system
--Discord API credentials (token) for your Discord bot -OpenAI API credentials (API key) for accessing the OpenAI language model
+- Discord API credentials (token) for your Discord bot
+- OpenAI API credentials (API key) for accessing the OpenAI language model

 # **Installation**